nemnemnem888/bitcoinsaving/README.md

 Block Explorer: http://explorer.bitcoinsaving.cc/

--> Notice: Mainnet not announce yet. this guide is for TestNet only.
+-> Notice: MainNet not announce yet. this guide is for TestNet only.
 --------------------------------------------------------------------------------